Evolutionary genetics of mimetic coloration in bumble bees

 The ~250 species of the cold-adapted bumble bees are exceptionally color diverse.
 One of the main factors driving such variation is Müllerian mimicry – taxonomically diverse species in the same geographic region have converged on similar color patterns as selection favors shared advertisement of their toxicity (their sting) to predators.
-Bumble bee color diversity provides extensive replicates for understanding genomic targets of evolution (evolutionary genetics) (Hines and Rahman, 2019), for understanding how ecological factors influence the formation of mimicry complexes over time (evolutionary ecology), and for understanding how developmental genes such as segmentation genes control phenotypic variation (evo-devo).
+Bumble bee color diversity provides extensive replicates for understanding the genomic targets of evolution (evolutionary genetics) (Hines and Rahman, 2019), how ecological factors drive adaptive phenotypes (evolutionary ecology), and how developmental gene modifications create phenotypic variation (evo-devo).

 Photo credits: J. Cnaani (upper right), Sam Droege, USGS Survey (upper middle)